badusha-m/badusha-m/README.md

-# 💫 About Me:
+# 🌐 About Me:

-Technology enthusiast with a strong interest in backend development, cloud-native systems, and AI-driven applications.
-I enjoy building clean, scalable software using Python frameworks like **Django** and **FastAPI**, and working with tools such as **PostgreSQL**, **Docker**, and **AWS**.
+Technology enthusiast and curious developer who loves exploring how software can solve real-world problems.
+I'm passionate about building things that are simple, useful, and scalable.

-My recent work includes projects involving:
+Currently diving deeper into the world of **Artificial Intelligence**, **Machine Learning**, and **Generative AI** — including areas like:
-- Conversational AI platforms
+- Conversational AI
-- Retrieval-Augmented Generation (RAG) pipelines
+- Retrieval-Augmented Generation (RAG)
-- Real-time **LLM** integrations using **LangChain** and **Langfuse**
+- Large Language Model (LLM) applications

-I’m always exploring new technologies, solving meaningful problems, and collaborating with teams to bring impactful ideas to life.
+Always excited to learn, experiment, and collaborate on meaningful projects that make an impact.

 ---